top of page

 Drive It Day 2024

-The weather dawned bright and clear, if somewhat chilly for our run to Dungeness on ‘Drive It Day’ Sunday.
-We were expecting around a dozen cars to attend, but it was pleasing to see a final count of 16.
-We set off at 10:30 from what has latterly become our adopted assembly point – the De La Warr Pavilion on Bexhill seafront – and as far as I am aware, the journey went without incident and we arrived at Dungeness around 75 minutes later, whereupon we parked at the Romney, Hythe & Dymchurch Railway (RHDR) Station in an area reserved for vehicles taking part in the Drive It Day run.
+The weather dawned bright and clear for our run to Dungeness on 'Drive It day' Sunday.
+Around a dozen cars were expected to attend but on the day, 16 arrived at our latterly-adopted assembly point - the De La Warr Pavilion on Bexhill seafront.
+We set off at 10:30 and as far as I am aware, the journey went without incident and we arrived at Dungeness around 75 minutes later, whereupon we parked at the Romney, Hythe and Dymchurch Railway (RHDR), in an area reserved for vehicles participating in the Drive It Day run.

-The RHDR really went the extra mile (no pun intended) for the club, by designing a special Bexhill 100 headboard to be displayed on the steam locomotives in service that day, and altered their normal practice whereby a train will enter the Dungeness station loop, stop at the platform then carry on in the same direction.
-On Drive It Day, the loco leading the train was disconnected and fitted with our headboard, where it would remain on the platform until the next train arrived, an hour or two later.
-A second loco followed the train in, connected up and took the carriages in the reverse direction back to the other end of the line.
-Over the course of the day, four different locomotives displayed our name.
-Try asking Southern to do that . . .
+The RHDR really went the extra mile (no pun intended) for the Bexhill 100, by designing a special headboard to be displayed on the steam locomotives in service that day, and altered their usual practise whereby a train enters the Dungeness station loop, stops at the platform, and then carries on around the loop to head back tin the other direction.
+On this day however, the loco leading the train was disconnected and fitted with 'our' headboard, where it would remain at the platform until the next train arrived, an hour or two later.
+A second loco followed the next train into the station, connected up and took the carriages back in the reverse direction.
+Over the course of the day, four different locomotives displayed the Bexhill 100 headboard.
+Try asking Southern to do that . .

-After some welcome refreshments at the very busy End of the Line Restaurant, our members were free to do whatever they wished; perhaps lunch at one of the local pubs or as some of us chose, a trip on the railway.
-Sue and I have lost count of how many times we have travelled on the RHDR over the years, but it is at least 50.
+After some welcome refreshments at the very busy The End Of The Line restaurant, our members were free to do whatever they wished; perhaps lunch at one of the local pubs or as some of us chose, a trip on the railway.
+Sue and I have lost count of how many times we have visited and travelled on the RHDR over the years, but it is at least 50!

-This one-third full size masterpiece of engineering with its 11 steam and two diesel locomotives running across 13½ miles of Romney Marsh celebrates its centenary in 2027 – not bad for something that came into existence as the vision of two extremely wealthy men who wanted a train set with a difference.
+This one-third full size masterpiece of British engineering with its 11 steam and two diesel locomotives, running across over 13 miles of Romney Marsh celebrates its centenary in 2027 - not bad for something that came into existence as the vision and plaything of two extremely men who wanted a train set with a difference.
 Long may it continue.

 Hover over picture to start slideshow or click to manually step through pictures